PTheyssen/blog/posts/2023-12-22-phone-prices.markdown

 Now lets take a look at some price data:
 <img src="../images/prices-22-12-2023.svg" style="width:950px"/>

-I was quite suprised to find such a big price range for each model.
+I was quite surprised to find such a big price range for each model.
 Again to my knowledge the differences in the actual phone are  only optical + color changes, still we get: